 Keep the Right Focus

 Do not become pressured by commercial pitches to buy, buy, buy or to give, give, give.
 Instead, relax and enjoy the colorful displays and merchandise for their beauty and interest.

 What do the holidays mean to you?
 What is important to your family during this season?
 Do you treasure time spent with each other and friends?

 This is a season to show others you care.
 Show your giving spirit by running an errand for an elderly neighbor, baking cookies for new parents or a student completing final exams, or volunteering to read stories in the pediatric ward of the local hospital.
 Have your children make useful gifts for residents in a senior facility.

 Do not allow distractions to lessen safety—fasten seat belts, use car seats, choose age-appropriate toys, pick up toys, use non-combustible materials for decorations, and check smoke alarms.

 To make this a happy holiday season, focus on family and not chores.
 Slow down and enjoy each other!

-1 P. Johnson, former Colorado State University Extension human development and family studies specialist; human development and family studies; and J. Carroll, Extension specialist, 4-H/Youth Development.
+*P. Johnson, former Colorado State University Extension human development and family studies specialist; and J. Carroll, director, federal & civic engagement.
 11/96.
-Reviewed 1/06.
+Revised 11/13.